Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/public-version/Sim-Diasca-public-installation-guide-english.rst

 In the context of this public version, the installation will be performed:

-- either from an archive (ex: ``Sim-Diasca-x.y.z.tar.bz2``), supposedly already transmitted (typically after a request made through the contact form available at `the official Sim-Diasca website <http://www.sim-diasca.com>`_ (pointing, at the time of this writing, to `this actual page <https://www.edf.fr/en/the-edf-group/world-s-largest-power-company/activities/research-and-development/scientific-communities/simulation-softwares?logiciel=10832>`_)
+- either from its `official public repository <https://github.com/EDF-Lab/Sim-Diasca>`_ (recommended)

-- or  from its `official public repository <https://github.com/Olivier-Boudeville-EDF/Sim-Diasca>`_
+- or directly from an archive (ex: ``Sim-Diasca-x.y.z.tar.xz``), supposedly already transmitted (typically after a request made through the contact form available at `the official Sim-Diasca website <http://www.sim-diasca.com>`_, which points, at the time of this writing, to `this actual page <https://www.edf.fr/en/the-edf-group/innovating-for-the-future/rd-global-expertise/our-offers/simulation-softwares/simulation-engine-sim-diasca>`_)

 .. include:: Sim-Diasca-installation-guide-base-english.rst